-U.S. closes Ford, GM defect probes
+U.S. closes Ford, GM defect probes into 600K cars

 The National Highway Traffic Safety Administration said Tuesday it is closing two defect investigations into 502,000 Ford cars and 100,000 General Motors cars without demanding recalls.